Fill out beneficiary forms

 Frequently Asked Questions

-A primary beneficiary is the first person or entity in line to receive benefits.
-A contingent beneficiary serves as a backup and only receives the benefits if the primary beneficiary is deceased or unable to accept the assets at the time the claim is processed.
+A primary beneficiary is the first person or entity designated to receive the assets.
+A contingent beneficiary serves as a backup and only receives the distribution if all primary beneficiaries have passed away or are legally unable to accept the funds at the time of the account holder's death.

 Glossary

-- The person or entity designated to receive benefits, funds, or assets from an insurance policy, trust, or government program award.
+- The individual or entity first in line to receive the proceeds or assets from an insurance policy or retirement account upon the owner's death.

 - Affiant